Brawl Stars: Ranked

 In Ranked, formerly called Power League, a random 3v3 game mode and map are chosen.
-Winning a game increases Points, and Point thresholds increase a player's rank.
-As a player breaks through certain Point thresholds, 200 pro pass XP is obtained, which can give the player unique cosmetic items, Starr drops or skins.
-Reaching a new rank rewards the player with 200 pro pass XP.
+Winning a game increases Points and gives Pro Pass XP, and Point thresholds increase a player's rank.
+As a player breaks through certain Point thresholds, 200 Pro Pass XP is obtained, which can give the player unique cosmetic items, Starr drops or skins.
 A list of the ranks as of February 2025 from lowest to highest is Bronze, Silver, Gold, Diamond, Mythic, Legendary, Masters, and Pro.
-9 Brawlers at Power Level 11 are required to pass into Mythic from Diamond.
+Twelve Brawlers at Power Level 11 are required to pass into Mythic from Diamond.

 Pro Pass

-The Pro Pass in Brawl Stars is a ranked pass that resets every 4 seasons to link with major Esports events.
+The Pro Pass in Brawl Stars is a ranked pass that resets every four seasons to link with major Esports events.
 It offers a structured rewards system across 100 tiers, featuring both free and paid tracks.
 One of the most notable rewards is the Pro Skin Upgrade, which enhances an existing skin with exclusive Ranked-themed effects such as new animations, visual effects, and upgraded textures.
 Players earn four Pro Skin Upgrades throughout the Pro Pass at tiers 10, 30, 60, and 100, but these must be unlocked during the active season.